suraj8423tripathi/react-redux/ReadMe.md

    i.e. Reducer - (previousState,action) => newState

 >> so redux update store when App -> dispatch(Action) -> Reducer -> Redux Store(state) -> App is subscribed so it will update

+<< Redux Store and its responsibility >>
+>> One store for the entire application

+>> Responsbility :
+: Holds application state
+: Allows access to state via getState() method
+: Allows state to be updated via dispatch(action) method : Registers listeners via subscribe(listener) method
+: Handles unregistering of listeners via the function returned by subscribe(listener)